 Tatcha is a luxury skincare brand inspired by Geisha beauty rituals in Japan.
 The owner of Tatcha, Victoria, was inspired when she visited Kyoto and met a modern day Geisha.
 She then learned about their beauty rituals, unique ingredients and from then on… Tatcha was born.
 Intrigued by the philosophy of the brand, the ingredients and starting to hear more & more about Tatcha itself in the vegan/cruelty-free beauty community, I decided to check it out in my local Sephora.

-I originally wanted to get one of the trial size kits but noticed the lip balm, which I really wanted to try, wasn’t included in any of the kits.
-So instead I just decided to buy the lip balm.
-Retailing at $30 in Sephora.
-This gorgeous camellia gold spun lip balm is truly the most expensive lip balm I have ever purchased.
+I originally wanted to get one of the trial size kits but noticed the lip balm, which I really wanted to try, but wasn’t included in any of the kits.
+So instead, I decided to just purchase the lip balm.
+Retailing at $30 in Sephora…. this gorgeous camellia gold spun lip balm is truly the most expensive lip balm I have ever purchased.
 This balm would be the first item I have ever tried from Tatcha.
-So how was my experience ?

 Now the version I purchased will be (from what I was told in Sephora) the new formulation with the 23-karat gold spun in, rather than the 24-karat gold leaf sheet placed on top.
 If you see the one with the gold leaf on top, which they do still sell online, that one will retail for $36.
 Not sure why they changed it, but from what I have read, people prefer the gold flakes mixed in rather then the leaf on top anyway.